Nau3D/bridging-the-gap-between-real-and-synthetic-traffic-sign-datasets/README.md

 | Trained: BTSC - Tested_ GTSRB + rMASTIF | $6410$         | $82.39$ | $\mathbf{95.75}$ | $94.73$ |
 | Trained: rMASTIF- Tested_ GTSRB + BTSC  | $8029$         | $90.24$ | $94.50$ | $\mathbf{95.41}$ |

 Results hint that, when compared to real data, our synthetic datasets perform better when confronted with slightly different pictograms, different cameras, and different lighting conditions.
-This is perhaps he most relevant test, as it is not feasible to capture all signs in all lighting conditions and with a broad range of cameras.
+This is perhaps the most relevant test, as it is not feasible to capture all signs in all lighting conditions and with a broad range of cameras.
 Furthermore, slightly different pictograms for each sign can be found in most countries, as a result of the introduction of updated signs coexisting with older versions of the same sign.

 ## Unleasing synthetic datasets